This post may contain affiliate links. Please read my disclosure.

 This homemade Pad Thai recipe is restaurant quality and can be changed based on whatever protein, vegetables and spice level you prefer.

 The funny thing is, while you'll find it at any Thai restaurant and it is probably their most popular dish, it probably isn't even Thai.
 A dish with noodles and a stir-fry usually originate from China.
-Just some food for thought, but it doesn't matter in the end as it is delicious.
+And while this recipe is super quick, you can speed it up even further with this Instant Pot Pat Thai version.

 Jump to: